geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 9. Repeat steps 3-8 for **Lynne Robbins.** Assign Lynne to both the **Helpdesk admin** role and the **User admin** role (both roles are in the list of commonly used admin roles that appear under the **Admin center access** option; you do not have to select **Show all by category**).

-10. Remain logged into the domain controller VM and the Microsoft 365 admin center as Holly Dickson.
+10. Remain logged into LON-DC1 and the Microsoft 365 admin center as Holly Dickson.

 ### Task 2 - Assign Delegated Administrators with Windows PowerShell

 This task is similar to the prior one in that you will assign administrator rights to users; however, in this case, you will use Windows PowerShell to perform this function rather than the Microsoft 365 Admin Center.
 This will give you experience performing this management function in PowerShell, since some administrators prefer performing maintenance such as this using PowerShell.
 In addition, PowerShell enables you to display all the users assigned to a specific role, which can be very important when auditing your Microsoft 365 deployment.
 In this task, you will learn how to use PowerShell to display all the users assigned to a specific role.

-1. On the LON-DC1 VM, navigate to the Windows PowerShell window that you left open from the previous lab.
+1. On LON-DC1, select the Windows PowerShell icon on the taskbar that you left open from the previous lab.
 If you closed the PowerShell window, then open an elevated instance of it using the same instruction as before.

 2. You should begin by running the following command that connects your PowerShell session to the Microsoft Online Service:  <br/>